 Lab Team and Collaborators

-Jennifer Gustafson has been a research technician in the Cunningham Lab since February 2014.
-She earned a BA in biology with a minor in mathematics at the University of Vermont in 2013.
+Jonas Gustafson has been a research technician in the Cunningham Lab since February 2014.
+He earned a BA in biology with a minor in mathematics at the University of Vermont in 2013.
 Gustafson is most excited about the genetics-based components of craniosynostosis research and particularly enjoys managing the lab’s mouse colony.

 Kristen Dang, PhD